vernonlim/CW2024/README.md

 After a victory or loss, the pause menu is displayed, allowing the user to continue playing (by either replaying the level, or heading to the main menu).

 #### Pausing
-Of course, if there's a pause menu, there has to be pausing.
 The game can now be paused by pressing the 'Escape' key on the keyboard (by default).
 This pauses the game's virtual timer along with the Timeline, meaning actor simulation and animation is paused, but uses real time for navigating the pause screen to avoid it also freezing.

 The pause menu contains a button to head back to the main menu and a button to retry the current level.
 The retry button restarts the current level with the same player character already in use (the feature 2 headings below here).